TormStorm/jagex-launcher-linux/README.md

 Click the link under requirements and follow the instructions for your distribution<br>

 ## WineTricks
-Open a terminal and install it through your packet manager<br>
-E.g. `sudo apt install winetricks`
+Install WineTricks through your package manager.
+For example: `sudo apt install winetricks`

 ## .NET Framework

-Open a terminal and type the following command:<br>
-`winetricks --force -q dotnet48`
+Install .NET Framework with the following command: `winetricks --force -q dotnet48`

 <details>
 <summary>Manual installation (Click to expand)</summary><br>

-Open a terminal and start Winetricks with following command: `winetricks --force`<br>
+Start WineTricks with the following command: `winetricks --force`<br>
-Ignore any errors in this step and keep pressing OK until you can proceed
+Ignore any pop-ups and keep pressing OK until you can proceed

 Select "Select the default wineprefix and click OK"<br>
 <img src="/assets/images/wineprefix.png"><br>